firefly-iii/docs/docs/docs/data-importer/installation/self-hosted.md

-# Self hosted
+# Self-hosted installation

-TODO patch me up.
+## Introduction

-In order to run the Firefly III Data Importer (**FIDI**) you need a working LAMP, LEMP or WAMP running PHP %PHPVERSION and access to the command line.
+In order to run the data importer you need a working LAMP, LEMP or WAMP-stack running PHP %PHPVERSION and access to the command line.
 Here are some Google queries to help you.

 1. [Install a LAMP stack with PHP %PHPVERSION](https://www.google.com/search?q=lamp+stack+php+%PHPVERSION)
 2. [Upgrade Ubuntu PHP %PHPVERSION](https://www.google.com/search?q=upgrade+ubuntu+php+%PHPVERSION)